How to Hand-Water Efficiently

 - Clear debris from your gutters and downspouts.
 This prevents overflow and direct the water from your roof to where you want it to go during the rainy season.

 Regularly check for leaks in your hose and anything that it connects to, like another hose, sprinkler, or hose nozzle.
 Making sure that your hand-watering system is leak-free is one the of most important things you can do to use water wisely.
 A dripping spigot or small hole in your hose can waste hundreds of gallons of water each month.
 That can add up to a lot of wasted water and money if not fixed!
 Watch this segment from KATU Television’s AM Northwest to see how to test your hand watering system.

 The greatest waste of water is watering landscapes too much, too often.
 Here's how to figure out how much water you are using:

 - Hose nozzle: Grab a bucket and time how long it takes your hose nozzle to fill the bucket.
 This will tell you how many gallons of water you are using each minute.
-For example, if it takes two minutes to fill up a five-gallon bucket, then you know that your hose uses 2.5 gallons per minute.
+For example, if it takes 2 minutes to fill up a five-gallon bucket, then you know that your hose uses 2.5 gallons per minute.
 (5 gallons ÷ 2 minutes = 2.5 gallons/minute)

-- Sprinkler attachment: You will need 15 minutes and two flat bottomed cans of the same size (tuna cans work great for this) to measure your sprinkler’s water use.
+- Sprinkler attachment: You will need 15 minutes and two flat-bottomed cans to measure your sprinkler’s water use.
 The process is the same for in-ground sprinklers and sprinkler attachments for garden hoses.

 Create a watering schedule

 Once you know how much water your system uses, use this information to create a watering schedule.
-Water established landscapes (plants that have been in the ground for a couple of years) twice a week rather than every day during the summer.
-You may need to water newer plantings, potted plants, and those located under trees or overhangs may need to be watered more often.
+Water plants that have been in the ground for a couple of years twice a week rather than every day during the summer.
+You may need to water newer plantings, potted plants, and those located under trees or overhangs more often.